Ncn914491/Pdf_Tools/PRIVACY-POLICY.md

 - All PDF processing occurs offline on your device
 - No data is transmitted to external servers
 - Your documents remain private and secure on your device
-- We recommend using device security features (screen lock, encryption) for additional protection

 ## Third-Party Services
 PDF Toolkit does not integrate with any third-party analytics, advertising, or data collection services.